Mixss/dynatrace-backend-task/README.md

 ## Usage

-Application by default will available at port `8080`.
+Application by default will be available at port `8080`.
 You can test the API using your application of choice, but there is also a swagger UI available at `/swagger-ui/index.html`

 ## Endpoints
 - **GET** `/api/avg/{currencyCode}/{date}`: